Introductory Macroeconomics (ECON-101)

 Intermediate Macroeconomic Analysis (ECON-301)

 An examination of the determinants of Gross Domestic Product, the unemployment rate and the price level.
 The components of aggregate spending consumption, investment, foreign trade and government will be examined to determine their significance for explaining the business cycle.
 Similarly the financial side of the economy and the role of money will be examined to determine their impact on the business cycle.
 The purpose of each examination is to understand the factors that move the economy and how fiscal and monetary policy can be used to alter the course of economic trends.
-Prerequisites: 101 and 102.
+Calculus and mathematical modeling can be used to provide insights not available with the tools of introductory theory.
+Prerequisites: Econ 101 and 102 and Math 121,123, or 124.

 Intermediate Microeconomic Analysis (ECON-302)

 An examination of the basic assumptions and methods of analysis employed in microeconomic theory, including demand analysis, production and cost relationships, market structures, distribution theory, general equilibrium and welfare economics.
-Prerequisites: 101 and 102.
+Calculus and mathematical modeling can be used to provide insights not available with the tools of introductory theory.
+Prerequisites: Econ101 and 102 and Math 121, 123 or 124.

 Introductory Econometrics (ECON-307)